xavier-orcutt/chinle-primarycare-scheduler/README.md

 * **Pediatrics First**: The Pediatrics schedule is generated first.
 This determines call and clinic assignments for all providers involved in Pediatric coverage, including those who also work in other departments.

-* **Internal Medicine and Family Practice Next**: Once the Pediatrics schedule is finalized, it is used to block off corresponding dates for dual-role providers.
+* **Internal Medicine and Family Practice Next**: Once the Pediatrics schedule is finalized, it is used to block off corresponding dates for cross-department providers.
 These constraints are then incorporated into the Internal Medicine and Family Practice scheduling runs to ensure providers aren’t double-booked or overcommitted.

 This staged approach ensures that cross-department providers are scheduled consistently and without conflict across the three services.
 It also reflects the higher coordination demands of Pediatrics, where call coverage is tightly structured and less flexible than general clinic staffing.